ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_compl_info.md

 ## Policy for accessing clients instances
 {: #vc_hybrid_compl_info-policy-for-access-client-inst}

 VMware vCenter Server environments, which are delivered as {{site.data.keyword.vmwaresolutions_short}}, provide a VMware management platform layer for our clients to manage the virtualization capabilities.
 Throughout the lifecycle of VMware Solutions products and services, IBM Support might be required to help guarantee their success.
 Usually, intervention by IBM Support is the result of a client request (that is, a support ticket).
 However, on rare occasions, IBM Support might assist proactively and without a client–written support ticket to prevent future issues.
-This access is through the {{site.data.keyword.cloud}} internal support network and is documented through a support ticket that is opened by IBM Support and continuously monitored by {{site.data.keyword.cloud_notm}} SOC.
+This access is through the {{site.data.keyword.cloud_notm}} internal support network and is documented through a support ticket that is opened by IBM Support and continuously monitored by {{site.data.keyword.cloud_notm}} SOC.
 At no time will IBM Support modify instance configuration without prior consent from the client.
 Access is to VMware management components and/or {{site.data.keyword.cloud_notm}} management components and never to the client virtual machines or applications.

 ## Proactive support
 {: #vc_hybrid_compl_info-proactive-support}